aymane-maghouti/HR-Data-Pipeline-Azure/README.md

 - Special thanks to the open-source communities behind `azure cloud` ,`Python`, and `Power BI` for providing powerful tools for data extraction, transformation, orchestration, and visualization.

 # Conclusion
 This project demonstrates an end-to-end data engineering solution for HR data analysis using Azure services.
-It streamlines data extraction, transformation, and visualization to provide actionable insights for HR professionals.
+It streamlines data extraction, transformation, and visualization to provide actionable insights.

 # Contacts
 For any questions or further information, feel free to contact me :)